kanboard/documentation/content/en/v1/admin/ldap.md

 define('LDAP_GROUP_FILTER', '(&(objectClass=group)(sAMAccountName=%s*))');
 ```

 With the filter given as example above, Kanboard will search for groups that match the query.
-If the end-user enter the text "My group" in the auto-complete box, Kanboard will return all groups that match the pattern: `(&(objectClass=group)(sAMAccountName=My group*))`.
+If the end-user enters the text "My group" in the auto-complete box, Kanboard will return all groups that match the pattern: `(&(objectClass=group)(sAMAccountName=My group*))`.

-- Note 1: The special characters `*` is important here, **otherwise an exact match will be done**.
+- Note 1: The special character `*` is important here, **otherwise an exact match will be done**.
 - Note 2: This feature is only compatible with LDAP authentication configured in "proxy" or "anonymous" mode

 [More examples of LDAP filters for Active Directory](http://social.technet.microsoft.com/wiki/contents/articles/5392.active-directory-ldap-syntax-filters.aspx)